Lecaethomas/diversity_indexes/README.md

 ### For who?
 It may be useful for landscape ecologists or any other kind of domains aiming at assessing the diversity of raster cells contained in polygon data.
 ### How?
-Despite the code had been parameterized, it still needs installs and little skills in coding (using conda for install, editing .json file...)
+Despite the code had been parameterized, it still needs installs and little skills in python/tech (using conda for install, editing .json file...)
 ### Appended fields :
 **Between parenthesis : the field name used**
 #### Basics infos (computed for each polygons individually):